dschalk/websockets-react/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+Note: This is the README from score2.
+I am revising score2 to make it a React.js application.
+So far, the react version performs mathematical computations on random dice rolls.
+It also displays all possible solutions but it looks bad because the HTML code is not being seen as HTML by the browser.
+This is Rect.js default behavior which I am still trying to override.  -- David Schalk

 # The Game of Score
 _An extension of github.com/jaspervdj/websockets as implemented by yesodweb/wai/wai-websockets_ Running on a $5/month Digital Ocean droplet.[Digital Ocean](www.digitalocean.com/?refcode=1d035c466e8d)